avafinger/cedrusH264_vdpau_A64/README.md

 Instructions
 ============

-  - If you have attempted to install Cedrus/vdpau previoulsy, remove it completely!
+  - If you have attempted to install Cedrus/vdpau previously, remove it completely!
   - Clone this repo:

 		git clone https://github.com/avafinger/cedrusH264_vdpau_A64